sweet-tooth-clojure/describe/README.md

 This set contains two vectors.
 Each vector represents two nodes, with a directed edge from the first to the second.
-This establishes control flow such that if describer A's predicate returns true, then its description will be applied and `describe` will not attempt to apply B or C.
+This establishes control flow such that if rule A's predicate returns true, then its description will be applied and `describe` will not attempt to apply B or C.